-Having a chat to others can help take our mind off of worries too.
+Having a chat with others can help take your mind off your worries too.
 Even when you can't visit others, you can stay in touch by phone or computer.
 Arrange a call at the same time every week.
 If you need help with this ask your support worker to help.